bicepjai/Shiny-Criticisms-in-R/README.md

 # Shiny-Criticism-in-R

 The project is a collection of EDA (Exploratory Data Analysis), and Frequentist and Bayesian Inferences performed on random datasets in R, and published using RStudio’s package, RPubs and Shiny.
-Analysis is performed on datasets from published studies and other free data resources available online.
+Analysis is performed on datasets from published studies and other free data resources available on-line.
+The study conducted cannot be attributed to any causal relation ship since its only an observational study and not a controlled experiment.

 Analysis and Inferences presented in the project